 Hiring a website designer will cost a bit more but requires less of your time.
 In most cases, you will have to provide the designer with your concept, content (images, logos, blogs, etc.), and business information and they will do the rest.

 Creating your own website may sound daunting, but it’s really just a matter of investing a little time and effort.
-Website creation tools like Website Creator make the process super easy, even if you don’t have any coding experience.
-Here are some great reasons the Website Creator is a great tool for building your site:
+Website creation tools like WordPress Website Builder make the process super easy, even if you don’t have any coding experience.
+Here are some great reasons the Website Builder is a great tool for building your site:

 - A simple wizard walks you through the entire process of creating your website, complete with theme, content, and plugins.